Melbourne Convention & Exhibition Center

 Remember, people are more important than any individual game!

-The X-card is a player safety tool that allows a player to indicate when they are uncomfortable with something occuring in the game.
+The X-card is a player safety tool that allows a player to indicate when they are uncomfortable with something occurring in the game.

 It is a physical card with an x on it, that will be placed on every gaming table at Arcanacon.